Lucina101/SDS_Final_project/README.md

     static_routers=192.168.0.1
     static domain_name_servers=8.8.8.8
 ```
-- `{pi_ipadd}` is different for each raspberry pi, varying from 116 to 119 (or any numbers of your choice as long as they're in the router subnet.)
+- `{pi_ipadd}` must be different for each raspberry Pi, varying from 116 to 119 (or any numbers of your choice as long as they're in the router subnet.)

 ### 3.3 Setup the Cgroup
 Append the lines below to the end of `/boot/cmdline.txt`. **You have to use `sudo` to modify the file.**